 Master's Degree Scholarships

-Departmental scholarships may be based on a combination of need and/or merit and are awarded by the Chair of each Department.
-Funding for these grants and scholarships come from the various sources listed under PennDesign Awards and are generally given each year of the student's program, provided that full-time status and good academic standing are maintained.
-Please note that if you are enrolled in a dual degree program and discontinue one of the programs, your PennDesign merit scholarship may be reduced.
+Scholarships for master's students are based on merit and are awarded by the Chair of each Department.
+Funding for these grants and scholarships come from the various sources listed under Weitzman School Awards and are generally given each year of the student's program, provided that full-time status and good academic standing are maintained.
+They will generally not increase from year to year despite the fact that tuition will likely increase each year.
+Please note that if you are enrolled in a dual degree program and discontinue one of the programs, your scholarship may be reduced.

-PennDesign provides a list of outside scholarships on our webiste that may be available to our graduate students.
+We provide a list of outside scholarships on our website that may be available to our graduate students.

 In addition, Fastweb.com acts as an outside scholarship database.
-Students will be able to set up their own personalized profile which is used by Fasweb to determine potential eligibility for outside scholarships.
+Students will be able to set up their own personalized profile which is used by Fastweb to determine potential eligibility for outside scholarships.